How To Choose Best Wood For Smoking Brisket?

 After giving the beef a chance to rest, you're finally ready to eat.
 Slice the brisket thick or thin depending on how you like it and serve it up with some barbecue classics like coleslaw and fries.
 Don't forget the barbecue sauce.

 Now you've got all you need to make the perfect smoked brisket.
-As mentioned before, try experimenting with different wood combinations to find the flavor profile you like best.
-Half the fun of cooking is learning new things about the food you make, so don't skip out.
+As mentioned before, try experimenting with different wood combinations to find different flavors you like best - mild woods don't add too intense of a flavor compared to strong woods, while apple wood or cherry wood might add the fruity flavor you're looking for.
+Half the fun of cooking brisket is learning new things about the food you make, so don't skip out.
 Plus, you'll just end up with more barbecue.

 Did you enjoy this recipe?
 Any tips on smoking meat you'd like to share?
 Tell us about it in the comments and, as always, remember to share this guide with a friend who might need some help making their own brisket even better.